PX4/PX4-user_guide/en/getting_started/basic_flight_modes.md

 In Mission mode the aircraft will start the execution of a predefined Mission or Flight Plan.
 The Mission can be edited and uploaded to the aircraft with the software called Ground Control Station.
 The PX4 GCS is called QGroundControl and it can run on Windows, Linux, Android and iOS.
 You can download it from qgroundcontrol.com.
 The Mission upload to the aircraft can be done via USB connection on the ground or by wireless Data Link sometimes called Telemetry.
 During flight you can edit and change the current mission via this Data Link and monitor the current flight status and telemetry data live.

 **TAKE OFF**

+There are a couple of options for automatic Take Off for airplanes.
+We could perform take off from runway, from launch pad or throw the plane from hand.
+Different aspects from the take off process can be preset in the Prameters section in the PX4 autopilot.

+Hand throwing

+When **Take Off** is activated the autopilot will give thrust to the motor/s and the props will start spinning.
+Then we throw the airplane up and forward, it gives throttle and starts climbing to e preset take off altitude.
+Once the altitude is reached the airplane starts circling at the current altitude and wait for pilot's command input.

 **LAND**